Under pressure, people do not suddenly become irrational. They become patterned.

 This is where many organizations miscalculate leadership entirely.
 They assume performance is primarily cognitive: intelligence, strategy, execution, communication.
 In reality, executive performance is deeply physiological and psychological.
 You cannot separate leadership performance from nervous system load, cognition, and emotional adaptation.

-This is why leadership development frequently fails.
+This is also why leadership development frequently disappoints.
 Many programs focus on communication tactics, personality frameworks, or performance behaviors while ignoring the underlying psychological system generating those behaviors.
 The issue is not that leaders lack information.
 Most already know what they should delegate, communicate, or prioritize.
-The difficulty is that their stress patterns override their access to those capacities in real time.
+The difficulty is that their stress patterns override their access to those capacities in real time — which is precisely what the neuroscience predicts: under load, the very brain regions responsible for perspective and flexible response go offline (Arnsten, 2009).

-The ability to think clearly and act effectively under pressure is not simply a skillset.
+The ability to think clearly and act effectively under pressure, then, is not simply a skillset.
 It is a regulatory capacity.
+And regulation, unlike suppression, can be built: reappraising a situation early — before the stress response fully takes hold — is consistently more effective, and less costly, than gritting through it (Gross, 2002).

 Organizations that understand this begin evaluating leadership differently.
 They pay attention not only to outcomes, but to how those outcomes are produced.
 They recognize that sustainable performance requires cognitive flexibility, emotional regulation, recovery capacity, and the ability to remain clear under uncertainty.